UFC 209 Predictions

 I have been weirdly obsessed with this fight.
 I actually wanted to dedicate an episode of Gogopoda to do a technical breakdown of the fight.
 Rashad’s an aged and shop-worn fighter making a move to a smaller weight class (a move that could be too little, too late).
 Daniel Kelly’s almost 40 and didn’t start fighting in MMA until he was in his 30s.
 On paper, Rashad should absolutely smoke Dan Kelly.
 Kelly’s kind of slow and plodding.
-Rashad, even at an advanced aged, should have a noticeable speed advantage.
+Rashad, even at an advanced age, should have a noticeable speed advantage.
 Rashad’s a better striker whereas Kelly likes to throw lots of left hands from southpaw to stay square and set up his judo throws from the clinch.
 Kelly doesn’t even really have a ton of power, not that he couldn’t hurt Rashad (who has never had the sturdiest chin).
-But god damn it, Dan Kelly is tough as shit and finds ways to win.
+But dang it, Dan Kelly is tough as nails and always finds a way to win.
 He’s got a style that could pose problems for Rashad if he’s timid like he’s been in his last few fights.
 People really want to see Rashad lose this fight for reasons that I can’t quite understand.
 Rashad’s one of my favorite fighters, but he’s getting old.
-Evans eeks out a decision after a dog fight.
+Evans eeks out a decision after a dogfight.

 “Groovy” Lando Vannata vs. David Teymur

 This fight was bumped up to co-main event duty.
 I’m not sure why the fight got co-main event duty, but I love it.
 UFC needs to do this more often.
-Putting younger prospects into high profile positions only helps build fan base and buzz surrounding the prospect.
+Putting younger prospects into high profile positions only helps build the fan base and buzz surrounding the prospect.
 If Lando sends Teymur to Cloud City, you have a new star on your hands.
-People are going to talk about the kid that wheel kicked someone into oblivion on the UFC pay-per-view because it happened during a time where people were most likely to see it (i.e. NOT THE FUCKING PRELIMS OR A FOX SPORTS 1 FIGHT NIGHT ON A WEDNESDAY).
+People are going to talk about the kid that wheel kicked someone into oblivion on the UFC pay-per-view because it happened during a time where people were most likely to see it (i.e. NOT THE PRELIMS).
 Vannata has more skills and more experience than his opponent and I think he’ll get a TKO over a game David Teymur.